ngeiswei/rpi-navit-gps/README.md

 which should output

 ```
-TODO
+,,,,,,
 ```

-Wait for 5 minutes, which should be enough time for your device to be localized, and enter again
+Wait for 5 minutes, which should be enough time for your device to get localized, and enter again

 ```
 AT+CGPSINFO
 ```

-which should output GPS coordonates in NMEA format
+which should now output GPS coordonates in NMEA format

 ```
 +CGPSINFO: 1234.123456,N,1245.123456,E,123456,123456.1,12.1,1,1,123,1